swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

 The `Task.withGroup(resultType:body:)` function introduces a new scope in which child tasks can be created (using the task group's `add` method).
+All tasks in a given task group produce a value of the same type (specified by the `resultType` argument).
 The `next` method waits for the next child task to complete, providing the result value from the child task.
 In our example above, each child task produces the index where the result should go, along with the chopped vegetable.

 As with the child tasks created by `async let`, if the closure passed to `Task.withGroup` exits without having completed all child tasks, the task group will wait until all child tasks have completed before returning.
 If the closure exited with a thrown error, the child tasks will first be cancelled.

 Although we have explained child tasks "as if" there were a hidden future, that future instance is intentionally not exposed in the interfaces of either `async let` or task groups.
 Therefore, there is no way in which a reference to the child task can escape the scope in which the child task is created.
-This maintains the structure of the child task tree and makes concurrency easier to reason about and optimize.
+This ensures that the structure of structured concurrency is maintained.
+It both makes it easier to reason about the concurrent tasks that are executing within a given scope and also unlocks numerous optimization opportunities for the compiler and runtime.

 ### `async let` as sugar to task groups

-`async let` can be thought of as syntactic sugar for task groups.
+`async let` can be desugared to task groups.
 The illustrate, we will implement the `makeDinner()` function using task groups alone.
 The desugaring requires us to provide a single result type for all of the tasks that go into the task group, so we model each of the `async let`s in scope with a different case of an enum:

 ```swift
 enum DinnerChild {